MarceloSilvaa/Domino/readme.txt

-Url that was used to host the game is no longer valid.
+Server that was used to host the game is not longer available.